-Mapping of habitats is absent in the majority of important fishing areas as well as specific details on gear-habitat interactions, but the information needed to describe these elements is often difficult to acquire.
-To address these gaps, some approaches have been developed for data-limited scenarios, like Mexico.
+To address these gaps, some approaches have been developed for data-limited scenarios.
 Among these methods, the Marine Stewardship Council (MSC) has developed a risk-based approach as an alternative to its analytical assessment requirements, the Consequence Spatial Analysis (CSA) (MSC, 2018).
 The CSA methodology and attributes are based on the habitat Productivity and Susceptibility component of the Ecological Risk Assessment of Effect of Fishing (ERAEF) (Hobday et al., 2011; Williams et al., 2011).
 The CSA examines attributes for each gear-habitat combination within the fishery to provide a relative measure of the risk to that habitat to fishing activities.
 This analysis provides a relative measure to evaluate the sustainability of fishing habitats.

 The CSA has been adopted to provide a semi-quantitative score to the level of fishing gear impact according to the indicators established by the MSC to evaluate Fishery Improvement Projects (FIP).
 The FIP are schemes that lead to the sustainability of fisheries by addressing environmental, social, and effective management challenges.
-The implementation of FIP is guided by the three principles of the Marine Stewardship Council (MSC) standard (sustainable stocks, minimization of environmental impact, and effective fisheries management) to achieve sustainability in their fisheries.
-These projects generally use the market to encourage changes towards sustainability, ensuring that they transcend into better fishing practices.
-Although they can bring economic benefits, they can also promote solid governance structures, such as more inclusive, transparent, and collaborative processes (Espinosa-Romero et al., 2017).
+The implementation of FIP is guided by the three principles of the MSC standard (sustainable stocks, minimization of environmental impact, and effective fisheries management) to achieve sustainability in their fisheries.
 To meet the standards, more fishers are getting involved in data generation (Fairclough et al., 2014; Fulton et al., 2019; Mendoza-Carranza et al., 2018) which produces reliable data and information that scientists and policymakers can use since it is generated under the same procedures as conventional science (Conrad and Hilchey, 2011; Fulton et al., 2019).
-Additionally, as citizen science is supported by local ecological knowledge (LEK) (Giovos et al., 2019; Reyes-García et al., 2020) confers confidence in data acquisition since fishers have broad knowledge about species ecology, oceanographic conditions, fishing gears, and fishing ground characteristics (Lima et al., 2017; Martins et al., 2018).
+Additionally, as citizen science is supported by local ecological knowledge (LEK) (Giovos et al., 2019; Reyes-García et al., 2020) confers confidence in data acquisition since fishers have broad knowledge about species ecology, oceanographic conditions, fishing gears, and habitat characteristics (Lima et al., 2017; Martins et al., 2018).

-In this study, we evaluate the impact of fishing gear on habitats in four fishing communities in the Northwest Mexican Pacific.
-The fishing gears evaluated are hand-collected by hookah diving (penshell in Bahía de Kino), traps (multispecies in El Rosario and ocean whitefish in Isla Natividad), and handline (multispecies in El Rosario and Guaymas and ocean whitefish in Isla Natividad).
+In this study, we evaluate the impact of three fishing gear on habitats in four fishing communities from the Northwest Mexican Pacific.
 These fisheries are under a FIP scheme following the three MSC principles, and this study focused on the evaluation of the second principle "Minimizing environmental impact".
-We characterized the species and size selectivity of fishing gear and determined the spatial distribution of catches to assess the impacts of fishing gears using a CSA under the ERAEF approach.
+We characterized the species and size selectivity of fishing gear and determined the spatial distribution of catches to assess the impacts of fishing gears using a CSA.
 The results help to evaluate fishing impacts on habitats in data-poor fisheries and are discussed in the context of management uptake.